ajfrock2/chess-base/readme.md

 Using the state string for all the calculations had a fair bit of issues.
 I mentally mixed up which pieces were black or white a few times, wasting time.
 (K vs k) Works with a depth of 3 fast, 4 is bearable.
-Hopefully wont get that much worse as I add actual board evaluation logic
+Hopefully wont get that much worse as I add actual board evaluation logic Had some hiccups getting the AI to play smart.
+Ultimately was caused by a bug with later depths and generating moves for the wrong player.